Skip to main content

 Listing Snapshots

 To list existing snapshots, you can use pxctl volume list.
-Let's have a look at the available flags:
+Run the pxctl volume list command with the --help flag to list the available subcommands and flags.

 User created snapshots